-To apply for a learner's permit, which is the step before the driver's permit, you should bring the documents on this list.
-You can either apply for a Real ID or a State ID.
+To apply for a learner's permit, the step before the driver's permit, you should bring the documents on this list.
+You can apply for either a Real ID or a State ID.
 A Real ID is more useful if you are planning to travel around the U.S. After you pass your written exam, you will receive your learner's permit, allowing you to drive with a person with a valid driver's license in Massachusetts.
 You can learn more about the learner's permit and its uses from this link.

 After receiving your learner's permit, you should schedule your road test.
-It is up to you whether you want to practice with your learner's permit for several months and then take the road test or take the road test right away.
+It is up to you whether you want to practice with your learner's permit for several months and then take the road test or take it immediately.
 To take the road test, you should have a sponsor who has a Massachusetts license and owns a car.
 Most rental companies and agencies do not allow their vehicles to be used in road tests.
-You can call a driving school to find a sponsor or take driving classes.
+Call a driving school to find a sponsor or take driving classes.
 You can find a list of driving schools in and around Boston here.